xtonwallet/web-extension-doc/source/api/web3lib/requests.md

 # Demo page

-All methods from specification TEPs-100 are available for the testing on [demo page](https://demopage.xtonwallet.com/)
+All methods from specification TEPs are available for the testing on [demo page](https://demopage.xtonwallet.com/)

 # Supporting deep link